koalamer/vsc-labeled-bookmarks/README.md

 ### Customizing Group Icons

-Group icons come in two variants: vector icons and unicode character icons.
+Group icons come in two variants: vector icons (fixed set) and unicode character icons (customizable set).

-Vector icons provide a fixed set of shapes to chose from, and they should appear the same accross all devices.
+* Vector icons provide a fixed set of shapes to chose from, and they should appear the same accross all devices.
 When a new group is created it uses the sape specified as the default shape in the configuration options.
 If your group has a single character name, and it matches `[a-zA-Z0-9!?+-=\/\$%#]`, then the uppercased character is displayed on the icon.

-The other icon variant is the unicode character icon.
-Using the `labeledBookmarks.unicodeMarkers` configuration option you can define which unicode cahracters/symbol/emojis that you would like to use as the group icon.
+* Unicode character icons can be customized using the `labeledBookmarks.unicodeMarkers` configuration option.
+You can define which unicode cahracters/symbol/emojis you would like to use as the group icon.
 These can be applied using the shape selection command `ctrl+alt+b s`.
 If none is defined, a default set is used.
-(Emojis have theri own color and so the color setting on these remains ineffective.)
+(Emojis have their own color and so the color setting remains ineffective on those, but it works as expected on the rest of the unicode alphabets and symbols.)

+The other display option for group icons is the color.

-The icon color can be chosen from a list of colors using `ctrl+alt+b c` from a list that you can define in the `labeledBookmarks.colors` configuration option.
+* The icon color can be chosen selected from a list using `ctrl+alt+b c`.
+You can define the elements of this list with the configuration option `labeledBookmarks.colors`.
 If it is not defined a default color set is used.

 ## Extension Settings